- Accidental Creative

 - It makes people more confident that they’ve understood what’s there

-- Mapping users’ behavior will help you see how to organize your software.
+- Mapping users’ behaviour will help you see how to organize your software.

 - Good categories have hard-edged distinctions.